dongguanting/dpa-rag-anonymous/README.md

 ## 🌈  LLM Training

-For LLM Training，we use the [LlaMA-Factory v0.6.3](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.6.3) for Llama2-7B/13B, Mistral-7B, Qwen1.5-0.5B/4B/7B/14B, Phi2-2.7B.
-Moreover, we use the [LlaMA-Factory v0.8.1](https://github.com/hiyouga/LLaMA-Factory/releases/tag/v0.8.1) for Qwen2-7B, Llama3-8B.
+For LLM Training，we use the LlaMA-Factory v0.6.3 for Llama2-7B/13B, Mistral-7B, Qwen1.5-0.5B/4B/7B/14B, Phi2-2.7B.
+Moreover, we use the LlaMA-Factory v0.8.1 for Qwen2-7B, Llama3-8B.
 Thanks for their excellent work.

 ### 1. Pre-aligned Training:

-We provide the NQ dataset at the prealigned stage [here](https://drive.google.com/drive/folders/1JFCGpnmqfMHGh6X9cMJFtTxVduHkiQXi?usp=sharing).
+We provide the NQ dataset at the prealigned stage.
 Note that the prealigned data we provide does not include augmented data, please merge augmentation data to unlock more powerful alignment capabilities.
 You can construct other datasets on your own following our NQ's data format.
 Please replace the parameters with $ symbols with your own parameters.

 ```bash
 deepspeed --num_gpus=8 train_bash.py \